 Western Australian legislation

 The State Law Publisher is the official publisher of Western Australian legislation and statutory information, such as acts, legislation and bills.
-You can visit the State Law Publisher website to search for and purchase legislative publications.
+To purchase hard copy official versions of legislation you can visit the State Law Publisher website for payment options.

 Freedom of information

 Freedom of information gives the public a right to access government documents, subject to some limitations.
 Government agencies must help people to obtain access to documents at the lowest reasonable cost.
 The types of information you can request include paper records, plans and drawings, photographs, tape recordings, films, videotapes or information stored in a computerised form.
 Government agencies must help people to obtain access to documents at the lowest reasonable cost.

 The Office of the Information Commissioner can provide further help on submitting a freedom of information request.